yaplas/webdriveerio/README.md

     moveToObject
     setValue

-This method are the same as dirver method but without selector argument (css selector), because the target element is defined by the cheerio element that has the method, so you do not need to pass a selector.
+These methods are the same as dirver method but without selector argument (css selector), because the target element is defined by the cheerio element that has the method, so you do not need to pass a selector.
 This allow you to write code to determinate wich elements has to be action targets instead of being limited by a css selector.

 How to install it